EPAENERGYSTAR/epathermostat/docs/data_files.rst

   automatically from NCDC using the `eeweather`_ package.
 - Dates and times should be consecutive. (e.g.: :code:`2020-01-01 23:00:00`
   should have :code:`2020-01-02 00:00:00` on the next line.)
+- If a heating or cooling type or stage is not present or not applicable a value of :code:`none` or blank is sufficient.

 .. [#] Possible values for :code:`heat_type` are: